Certificate & MS Program Student Opportunities and Support

 • information on program milestones, policies, and procedures;

-• resources to help students learn new skills, identify an area of specialization, and prepare for the next step in their careers; and
+• resources to help students learn new skills and prepare for the next step in their careers; and

 • wellbeing resources for professional students.